Sunday, 21 May 2017

-One of the pledge options for my translation of Gawain and the Green Knight enables backers to receive 12 mediaeval greetings cards plus the book.Here's more information...
+One of the pledge options for my translation of Gawain and the Green Knight enables backers to receive 12 mediaeval greetings cards plus a signed and personally dedicated copy of the book.Here's more information...

 As you'll know from my other updates, and from reading about my book on Unbound, much of my work in recent years has centred around the creation of a range of linocut prints.
 In particular, they feature designs and images inspired by the illuminated manuscripts of the period.
 Each linocut featured on the cards is the result of hours of research, cutting and finally printing the blocks using the same Albion press I have used to create the images featuring in my book.